mjstraughan/CubingHistory/docs/Other Puzzles/Snake/Ball Shape.md

 # Ball Shape

 When speed solving the Rubik's Snake, the common end state is to from the ball shape.
-In 2006, Michael James Straughan and Johannes Laire shared their own speed-oriented solutions for the ball shape [^straughan-laire-nd].
+In 2006, Michael James Straughan and Johannes Laire shared their own speed-oriented solutions for the ball shape [^straughan-laire-2006].

 ## Michael James Straughan